 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the wuauclt.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Automatic Updates or Windows Update Automatic Updates or Windows Update or Windows Update AutoUpdate Client or Automatische Updates or Actualizaciones automáticas
+The process known as Windows Update Automatic Updates or Windows Update or Automatic Updates or Windows Update AutoUpdate Client or Actualizaciones automáticas

-belongs to software Microsoft Windows Operating System or Betriebssystem Microsoft Windows or Windows Update or Sistema operativo Microsoft Windows
+belongs to software Microsoft Windows Operating System or Windows Update or Sistema operativo Microsoft Windows

-by Microsoft (www.microsoft.com) or Microsoft Windows XP Publisher or Microsoft Windows Component Publisher (www.microsoft.com).
+by Microsoft (www.microsoft.com) or Microsoft Windows Component Publisher (www.microsoft.com).

 Description: The original wuauclt.exe from Microsoft is an important part of Windows, but often causes problems.
 The file wuauclt.exe is located in the C:\Windows\System32 folder.